top of page

 Alyssa Lisle, Coach

-A native Pittsburgher, Alyssa is in the last semester of her Master of Social Work degree at the University of Pittsburgh.
+A native Pittsburgher, Alyssa (she/her) is in the last semester of her Master of Social Work degree at the University of Pittsburgh.
 Prior to graduate school, she worked as a therapist at Western Psychiatric Hospital and obtained her B.S. in Psychology at Allegheny College.
 Alyssa uses a strengths-based approach to empower clients to achieve their goals.
 In her free time, she enjoys reading, traveling, making pottery, and spending time with her dog.

 JOEY, BRICK BACKGROUND.jpg